 Image Courtesy: NASA Artist’s impression of New Horizons

 NASA’s New Horizons, which was launched back in 2006, is the only spacecraft ever sent to explore the cold and distant dwarf planet.
-The probe encountered Pluto for the first time on January 2015.
-It took six more months for the New Horizons to make the closest approach to Pluto during which it took several images and other important data.
+The probe encountered Pluto for the first time in January 2015.
+It took six more months for the New Horizons to make the closest approach to Pluto, during which it took several images and other important data.